baremetal-engine/Multicore/README.md

 - Gives forgotten or indie titles a chance to shine on merit alone

 The Pulse System is our cultural mirror—and it will always remain open to the public.

 ---

-🤖 **Future-Compatible with AI-Assisted Protocol Emulation**
-  Multicore is designed with modular architecture that will support future tools—such as AI-generated network adapters and clean-room protocol emulators—enabling broader support for legacy multiplayer environments.

-  This vision allows communities to preserve and restore online play for games with abandoned or undocumented network protocols, while respecting legal and ethical boundaries.

----